svmikurov/wse-gui/docs/source/typing/index.rst

 --------------------------

 The project uses the "injector" library.
 The Injector library uses runtime checking.
-Add the @runtime_checkable decorator to the Protocol interfaces used with the "injector" library.
+This is why the @runtime_checkable decorator is sometimes added to protocol interfaces used with the "injector" library.